 Up to two (2) $500 awards recognize outstanding work and contributions by consultants or contractors.

-Two $500 travel grants to encourage new professionals, practicing public history for no more than three years, to attend the 2017 Annual Meeting in Indianapolis, IN.
+Two $500 travel grants to encourage new professionals, practicing public history for no more than three years, to attend the 2024 Annual Meeting in Salt Lake City, Utah.